38th Virginia Infantry Regiment

-The 38th Virginia Infantry Regiment was an infantry regiment raised in Virginia for service in the Confederate States Army during the War Between the States.
-It fought mostly with the Army of Northern Virginia.
+The 38th Virginia Infantry Regiment was an infantry regiment raised in Virginia for service in the Confederate States Army during the American Civil War.

+History

 The 38th Virginia was organized in Pittsylvania County, Virginia in June 1861.
 Its members were recruited in Pittsylvania, Halifax, and Mecklenburg counties.
 It served under the command of Generals Early, Garland, Armistead, Barton, and Stuart.
 Among the founders of the regiment was Lt.
 Col. (later Colonel) Powhatan Bolling Whittle of Mecklenburg County, who was later wounded at the Battle of Williamsburg.

 The 38th participated in the campaigns of the Army of Northern Virginia from Williamsburg to Gettysburg, then served in North Carolina.
-Later it was attached to the Department of Richmond, fought at Drewry's Bluff and Cold Harbor, endured the hardships of the Petersburg trenches, and ended the war at Appomattox.
+Later it was attached to the Department of Richmond, fought at Drewry's Bluff and Cold Harbor, served in the defense of Petersburg, and ended the war at Appomattox.